-Renal haemosiderosis results from accumulation of haemosiderin in the kidneys.
+Renal hemosiderosis results from accumulation of hemosiderin in the kidneys.
 It is usually considered a benign and incidental radiologic finding and rarely results in clinically apparent renal dysfunction.

-Renal haemosiderosis is a known complication of the following conditions:
+Renal hemosiderosis is a known complication of the following conditions:

-- chronic intravascular hemolytic states such as haemolytic anaemias like sickle cell anemia and thalassemia 1,3
+- chronic intravascular hemolytic states such as hemolytic anemias like sickle cell anemia and thalassemia 1,3

 - mechanical hemolysis from prosthetic cardiac valve